 But – all around, powerful forces push in other directions – global finance and supply chains, international migration, extraction and privatization of water / energy / materials… Meanwhile the vulnerability of cities and peri-urban sprawl grows, facing every natural disaster – fire, flood, drought, heat, storm, tide and hurricane…..

 So the bio-region has never been so crucial and so challenging.
 We need to raise the game, to explore the potential of social innovation & policy learning, for a ‘collective bio-regional intelligence’.
 So this Conversation focuses on 3 main questions –

-- How would a bio-regional 3.0 look on the ground (in Manchester or similar) in 2050?
+- How would a bio-regional 3.0 look and work on the ground (in Manchester or similar) in 2050?

 - What are the possible implications of the pandemic & what can we learn?